khulnasoft-lab/design.khulnasoft.com/contents/components/banner.md

 1. **Illustration** (optional): Compliments the content.
 1. **Title**: Header for the content.
 1. **Message**: Text content indicating the purpose and potential next steps.
-1. **Action**: A single button to provide an explicit action the user can take based on the message.
+1. **Dismissal**: Removes the banner for a
-1. **Dismissal**: Removes the banner for a user.
+1. **Action**: A single button to provide an explicit action the user can take based on the message.user.

 ## Guidelines